Essay structure and planning

 - Finish with a broader scope, explaining how your topic might inform future research or practice, or where gaps remain

-- Start planning early, leave your plan for a couple of days, then come back to it.
+- Start planning early, leave your plan for a couple of days, and then come back to it.
 This may give you a fresh perspective.

-- It is often easiest to write the introduction last, BUT when you are planning your essay structure make sure you have your MISSION STATEMENT.
+- It is often easiest to write the introduction last, but when you are planning your essay structure make sure you have your mission statement.

 - A good plan will make it much easier to write a good essay.
 Invest the time in making a plan that works.